 To view this page ensure that Adobe Flash Player version 11.1.0 or greater is installed.

-In the Flash applet built with flare above, we explore the duality between finding community structure in networks and minimizing the description length of a random walker's movements on a network.
+In the Flash applet built with flare above and described in Community detection and visualization of networks with the map equation framework, we explore the duality between finding community structure in networks and minimizing the description length of a random walker's movements on a network.
 For a given network partition

 M, the map equation specifies the theoretical limit